 IBC Totes for Water Storage: Pros and Cons

-If you spend any time on prepper forums, you’ll see IBC (Intermediate Bulk Container) totes recommended constantly — and for good reason.
-These 275-gallon cage-and-bladder units are arguably the most cost-effective way to store large water storage volumes at home.
+Spend any time on prepper forums and you’ll see IBC (Intermediate Bulk Container) totes recommended constantly — and for good reason.
+These 275-gallon cage-and-bladder units are arguably the most cost-effective way to store large water volumes at home.

 What Are IBC Totes?

 IBC totes are industrial shipping containers — a food-grade HDPE bladder inside a steel cage on a pallet base.
-They’re designed for liquid transport and storage, and the standard size holds 275 gallons (about 1,040 liters).
+The standard size holds 275 gallons (about 1,040 liters).
 New ones run $200–$400.
 Used ones can be found for $50–$150, but this is where you need to be extremely careful.

 Critical Buying Rules

 When I set up IBC totes for community emergency caches through my FEMA training work, we only sourced new, food-grade certified units.
-The price difference between a new tote and a used one is $100–$200 — not worth the risk of chemical contamination.
+The price difference between a new tote and a used one is $100–$200.
+That’s not worth the risk of chemical contamination — not even close.
+I’ve cracked open used totes that smelled fine and still had residue you could feel on the interior walls.
+Don’t gamble with your drinking water.

 Practical Considerations

 - Weight: A full 275-gallon IBC tote weighs about 2,290 pounds.
-Place it where you want it before filling it.
+Place it where you want it before filling.

-- Footprint: Approximately 48” × 40” — about the size of a standard pallet, which is exactly what it sits on.
+- Footprint: Approximately 48” × 40” — about the size of a standard pallet.

 - UV degradation: The HDPE bladder degrades in sunlight.
 Store indoors or build an opaque cover.
 I’ve seen outdoor IBC totes crack within 2 years without UV protection.